 - Some fighting games have been influenced by this genre.
 The original Mortal Kombat in particular has a strong Wuxia vibe (the setting is very Eastern-themed, despite being developed entirely in the United States) but this was subsequently stripped away in later games.

-- Jade Empire is probably the most notable video-game example.
+- Jade Empire is probably the most notable video-game example, among Western RPG gamers.

 - Most video games actually made in China tend to have a wuxia theme, likely going on the principle that drives western developers to fall back on Tolkien when designing a Western RPG.

-- Taito's Legend Of Kage and Demon Sword, although the latter also has Western medieval fantasy elements.
+- Taito's The Legend of Kage and Demon Sword, although the latter also has Western medieval fantasy elements.

 - Extremely obscure Playstation offering T'ai Fu: Wrath of the Tiger is a classic Last of His Kind Roaring Rampage of Revenge story, with a bit of Power Copying along the way by learning the techniques of those he defeats.
 The eponymous T'ai Fu, a Panthera Awesome Arrogant Kung-Fu Guy trying to avenge his massacred clan and their Doomed Hometown, is cast more in a rebellious hero role than the traditional noble martial arts practitioner of most wuxia films.